Want to rank first page on google? Who doesn’t!

 This post will show you exactly how I wrote that blog post and a list of tips to follow.
 So you can learn how to rank first page on Google and get tonnes of blog traffic daily- for free!

 (If you’re yet to start a blog, be sure to check out my how to start a blog guide.
-It’s over 3,000 words long and shows you exactly how to get your own blog up and running in less than an hour for only £2 per month!)
+It’s over 4,000 words long, and shows you exactly how to get your own blog up and running in less than an hour!)

 First, let’s look at the post that ranked first on Google.